We see children, adolescents and adults of all ages.

 Of course, there are some times when both happen.
 For example, the clinician might conduct a diagnostic interview with a new client to start therapy and decide later that a more comprehensive psychological evaluation would be helpful in clarifying the client’s symptoms, diagnoses, and future treatment plan.

-Yes, the Clinical Coordinator can help coordinate a Parent Consult that allows one or both parents to meet with the therapist for an hour, prior to bringing in children for psychotherapy.
+Yes, one of our Clinical Coordinators can help coordinate a Parent Consult that allows one or both parents to meet with the therapist for an hour, prior to bringing in children for psychotherapy.

 “Therapist” is a general term used to describe any mental health clinician that is licensed to provide psychotherapy or “talk” therapy.